The Tragic Muse of Modern Psychology: Christiana Morgan

 The images telegraphed something of the person who drew them.
 As a child, I never would have considered the person who created the test, but as an adult, my body’s first response was: “Oh!
 That artist is in trouble.”

-What I did not know was that I was reading the cards exactly as they were designed to be interpreted.
+I did not know that I was reading the cards exactly as they were designed to be interpreted.
 Only the test was supposed to expose MY unconscious motivations, not those of the person who created the cards.

 These 31 illustrated cards, called the Thematic Apperception Test (TAT), comprise one of the first true projective measures in personality testing.
 Still in use today, each image is ambiguous, used as a prompt for the viewer to tell the story of what they see in the picture.